About Trisha Alicia

 Faith and Worship Leadership

-Faith has been the constant thread through everything – not a transition I made, but the foundation that’s always been there.
+Worship leadership is service, not performance.
 Leading worship is where I get to use music for its highest purpose: creating space for people to authentically connect with God.
-So, how do you design a worship experience that honors tradition while embracing contemporary expression?
+How do you design a worship experience that honors tradition while embracing contemporary expression?
 How do you blend hymns with modern sounds so that both the 85-year-old who grew up in church and the 25-year-old first-time visitor feels welcomed?
-Here’s what I’ve learned: you can’t engineer a spiritual encounter.
-You can only create the conditions where it’s possible.
+Every denomination I’ve worked with — Presbyterian, Baptist, Nondenominational, Seventh Day Adventist — has taught me something different about how people connect with the sacred.
+The goal is always the same: honor where people come from, and create space for them to encounter something bigger than themselves.

 Trisha Alicia leading worship service in Nashville